Gromov-Witten Theory of $A_n$ type quiver varieties and Seiberg Duality: Introduction

 \subsection{Organization of the paper}

-We will firstly review some facts about GLSM in section 2, and those who are familiar with GLSM can omit section 2.
-Section 3 is devoted to the quiver varieties, quiver mutations, statement of Seiberg duality conjecture, and geometries of our examples.
-Section 4 is about equivariant $I$-functions of our examples and the statements of our main theorems.
-Section 5 consists of all proofs of our theorem.
+Section \ref{Sec:quiver} is mainly about some facts about quiver varieties, definitions of quiver mutations, and the construction of varieties after a quiver mutation.
+Section 3 is devoted to Gromov-Witten theory and wall-crossing theorems.
+Section 4 is about the equivariant quasimap small $I$-functions of our examples.
+Finally, section 5 consists of all proofs of our theorems.